afraenkel/DSC96/projects/01.Traffic_Stops/1.messy_data/README.md

 look every time you start to work with a new type of data.
 A good example is
-[Falsehoods programmers believe about time](https://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time), which starts with "There are always 24 hours in a day.
+[Falsehoods programmers believe about time](https://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time), which starts with "There are always 24 hours in a day."

 [Guide to messy data for journalists](https://qz.com/572338/the-quartz-guide-to-bad-data/) contains a good checklist for questioning the quality of a dataset.